adityathebe/adityathebe.com/content/posts/http-with-nodejs-sockets/index.md

 });
 ```

-That's it.
 If you run the code above, you'll establish a TCP connection and then also kill it right away.
 TCP connections remain active for as long as days or even months or, theoretically, forever as long as there's no network connection issues.
-That's why it's important to kill the connection after's there's no need for it.
+That's why it's important to kill the connection after there's no need for it.

-## Make an HTTP request over the socket
+## Send an HTTP request over the socket

-Now, let's try to send some data over the TCP connection.
+Now let's try to send some data over the TCP connection.
 The data could be anything from a simple text to a large media file.
 In our case, the data will be an [HTTP messages](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages).

 HTTP is a really simple protocol - it's literally just plain texts!
 You can even craft http requests & responses by hand.
 There are standards & structures to HTTP messages.

 ![HTTP Structure](./http-structure.png)_HTTP Structure_

-As a fun demo, let's try to make an http request to example.com.
+As a fun demo, let's try to make an http request to *example.com*.
 We can send a very bare minimal http request like this that only consists of http header.

 ```text
 GET / HTTP/1.1
 Host: example.com

 ```

-Notice the blank line at the end ?
+Notice the two blank lines at the end?
 That's important.
 The blank line separates http header from the http body.
 If you leave out the blank line, then example.com's server will respond with an error because the http request is invalid.
-It's also important to note that the blank line is actually a [CRLF](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) `\r\n` and not the `\n` character.
+Give it a try...
+It's also important to note that the blank line is actually a [CRLF](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) `\r\n` and not the Line Feed `\n` character.
+Although servers this day accept the LineFeed `\n` character

 ```js
 const net = require('net');